 Etching: the most common surprise

 Marble reacts instantly to acids.
 Lemon juice, vinegar, tomatoes, wine, and even some cleaning sprays create dull, matte spots called etches.
-They don’t stain — they change the surface texture.
+They don’t stain; they change the surface texture.
+If you cook frequently with acidic ingredients, marble will slowly develop a soft, lived-in patina unless you wipe spills immediately.

 Staining: oils and pigments leave deeper marks.